-Check engine light on?
+Is your ‘check engine’ light on?
 Here are 10 reasons why

 Catalytic converter failure

 A catalytic converter is integrated into a vehicle’s exhaust system.
 It turns the carbon monoxide generated during the combustion process into carbon dioxide.
 It’s a fairly simple part, and its failure can often be prevented.
 That’s good news, because a new one costs between $200 and $600 depending on the make and model.
+Every late-model car that runs on gasoline has a catalytic converter.

-Performing regular maintenance on time is key to keeping your car’s catalytic converter in working order.
+Performing regular maintenance (such as oil changes) on time is key to keeping your car’s catalytic converter in working order.
 If you live in the city and mostly drive short distances, take your car on the highway every now and then to ensure the catalytic converter doesn’t get clogged.
 And as always, keep your eyes and ears open for unusual sounds or discolored smoke coming from the exhaust.

 Spark plug/ignition coil issues